FHantke/brave-browser-wiki/Brave-Wallet.md

 The list of added networks can also be managed in preferences.

+## Upgrading to the Brave Wallet

+Users of Crypto Wallets and MetaMask have the ability to import their HD wallets to Brave Wallet.
+On first setup of the Brave Wallet, a user will be given the option to automatically import from MetaMask or from Crypto Wallets if Brave detects it is installed.
+If the user selects to import, the browser will ask for their password and use that to decode their seed words.
+The password never leaves the user's device and is not kept in memory.

+Users can still use Crypto Wallets by changing their default wallet in settings.

+Users can still use MetaMask as the Brave Wallet does not have any special handling for it and allows it to overwrite window.ethereum by default.
+This can be changed in brave://settings/wallet.

+A user can also later import accounts from a hex string or JSON format.
+When restoring Crypto Wallets from seed words, we support both the legacy derivation paths that are specific to Crypto wallets and the new BIP39 compatible ones.
+The user will be given the option to select which one if they enter 24 words.
+If a user doesn't know which version they are on, and a user picks the wrong way and doesn't see their balance, they can try again with the other option.

 ## Brave developer information

 For information for Brave wallet developers, please see https://github.com/brave/brave-browser/wiki/Brave-Wallet-developer-information